EasyPost/easy-ui/documentation/specs/Tooltip.md

   /** Whether the tooltip should be disabled, independent from the trigger. */ isDisabled?: boolean;

+  /** By default, opens after a delay.
+Can be made to open immediately. */ isImmediate?: boolean;

   /** Whether the overlay is open by default (controlled). */ isOpen?: boolean;